|Tickets FC Barcelona 2016|

 Grandvalira has 4 crèches with qualified carers for children from 12 months to 4 years.
 They are in Canillo, El Tarter, Soldeu and Grau Roig.
 Please note that the kindergartens at Soldeu, El Tarter and Canillo only accept children over 24 months old.
 Children from 12 to 24 months old should go to the Grau Roig kindergarten.
 Prices and information

-> Book ski day tours to Grandvalira from Barcelona
+Book 1 day ski trips to Grandvalira from Barcelona

 Twitter Barcelona events